Picking out a new dog bed for your Labrador can be a tricky endeavor.

 - Hypoallergenic and breathable for warmer months

 - Free external case for traveling

 Promising to promote better sleep for your precious pup, Best Friends by Sheri present their Donut Cuddler as an ideal bed for dogs (and cats!) of any size, though the Medium or Large options will be best for a fully grown Labrador.

-Offering a sense of security to your slumbering pet, the raised rim offers plenty of neck and head support, whilst a soft internal filling allows for relief from pain in muscles and joints - ideal for older and arthritic dogs.
+Offering a sense of security to your slumbering pet, the raised rim offers plenty of neck and head support.

 Designed right in the heart of Los Angeles, California, with a US based customer service, this woman owned and operated business provides pet beds made off the back of 25 years’ worth of experience in furniture design, for total satisfaction.